Pet desexing

 - Commonwealth Seniors Health Card

-*Free transport is limited and only applies to concession card holders, please select this option on the booking form if you require assistance.
+*Free transport is limited and only applies to concession card holders, please select this option on the booking form if you need help.

 Non-concession card holders

-This also includes microchipping and free registration for cats that have not yet been registered with Council.
+We are providing subsidised cat desexing for Merri-bek residents that do not hold a valid concession card at an affordable rate of $50.
+This also includes microchipping and free registration for cats that have not yet been registered with council.
 We believe that responsible pet ownership should be accessible to all, and our subsidised program is a testament to our commitment.